 Federal law provides free medical-legal exams to victims of sexual assault.
-For assistance in seeking such an exam, contact: Crisis Services, 716-834-3131.
-FREE
+For assistance in seeking such an exam, contact: Crisis Services: 716.834.3131

-Information, support and advice are available (see resources below) for anyone in the D’Youville College community who wishes to discuss issues related to sexual misconduct or sexual assault, whether sexual misconduct or sexual assault has actually occurred and whether the person seeking information has been assaulted, has been accused of sexual misconduct or sexual assault, or is a third party.
+Information, support and advice are available for anyone in the D’Youville community who wishes to discuss issues related to sexual misconduct or sexual assault, whether sexual misconduct or sexual assault has actually occurred and whether the person seeking information has been assaulted, has been accused of sexual misconduct or sexual assault, or is a third party.

 The degree to which confidentiality can be protected depends upon the professional role of the person being consulted and should be addressed with that person before specific facts are disclosed, if possible (see Section IV, Confidentiality & Confidential Resources).